hjolia/FakeNews-Project-/README.md

 - tensorflow
 - gensim

+'news_sample.csv' refers to a sample of the Fake News Corpus.
-Run the cleantext_clean, remove_stopwords and stem_input functions on the dataset (995,000_rows.csv) to produce the cleaned .csv file (cleaned_dataset_big.csv).
-Save this file in the same folder as the program.
-The file 'reliable_scraped_data.csv' refers to a file consisting of scraped content from the BBC, which has gone through the same preprocessing as the FNC dataset.
-This file and the LIAR dataset should also be saved in the same folder as the program files.
+'reliable_scraped_data.csv' refers to a file consisting of scraped content from the BBC, which has gone through the same preprocessing as the FNC dataset.
-Run both the simple and advanced model on the cleaned dataset.
+'test.tsv' is a file from the LIAR dataset.
+'cleaned_dataset_big.csv' is the '995,000_rows.csv' file after has going through cleaning.
+Run the cleantext_clean, remove_stopwords and stem_input functions on the dataset (995,000_rows.csv) to produce this file.

+To run the programs, ensure all files used in the program are saved in the same folder as the program.